KevinWMatthews/c-cpputest_intro/docs/system-tools.md

 ### Run Production Code

-This project is designed to illustrate unit testing.
-It contains a library of production code but no executables.
+This project illustrates unit testing on a library so there are no production executables to run.